Hbg1010/Break-Mod-Geode/README.md

-# 202020

-This mod
+# Break mod

+This mod reminds you to take breaks while playing levels or using the editor!

 <img src="logo.png" width="150" alt="the mod's logo" />

-## Getting started
-We recommend heading over to [the getting started section on our docs](https://docs.geode-sdk.org/getting-started/) for useful info on what to do next.

 ## Build instructions
 For more info, see [our docs](https://docs.geode-sdk.org/getting-started/create-mod#build)